Valuative invariants for large classes of matroids

-In particular, if we want to get handy formulas for the spectrum polynomial of arbitrary elementary split matroids and since we already know how to compute it for uniform matroids, we can focus on explicit formulas for all cuspidal matroids.
-Recall that in Section \ref{sec:tutte} we already stated explicit expressions for the Tutte polynomial of all cuspidal matroids.
+In particular, if we want to get handy formulas for the spectrum polynomial of arbitrary elementary split matroids we should now focus on explicit formulas for all cuspidal matroids.
+Recall that in Section \ref{sec:tutte} we already stated explicit expressions for the Tutte polynomial of all such matroids.